sudar/arduino-sketches/README.md

 - SevenSegment - Shows how to use a seven segment display
 - USBMouse - Sketches which shows how to interact with a USB Mouse
 - YQL - Sketch that explains how to make calls to Yahoo Query Language and parse the results.
 Code explanation is available at http://hardwarefun.com/tutorials/accessing-yql-from-arduino
-- Two Arduino through Serial - Sketch that shows how to communicate between two Arduino using SoftwareSerial library
+- Test Motor - Sketch that shows how to test a DC motor using Arduino

 ## Explanation

 Explanation/documentation for these sketches can be found at their [homepage](http://hardwarefun.com/)

+Some of the sketches are also used in the "[Building Robots using Arduino](http://hardwarefun.com/tutorials/building-robots-using-arduino)" tutorial series.

 ## License